slotdawg/ts2020/pc/dayinlife/dayinlife.rst

 Exploring Projects
 ==================

+The previous exercises are sufficient to provide basic VM creation self-service to Carol's users, but much of their work involves applications that consist of multiple VMs.
+Manual deployment of multiple VMs for a single development, testing, or staging environment is slow and subject to inconsistency and user error.

+Nutanix Calm provides

 In order for non-infrastructure administrators to access Calm, allowing them to create or manage applications and Blueprints, users or groups must first be assigned to a **Project**, which acts as a logical container for...